Gus-Wolf/MobilePaymentSystem/README.md

 Created the payment activity UI using the Wizard UI design pattern for users to send payments to each other.
 Classes: Payment Manager, Payment Wizard Controller, Payment Wizard Frame, Step1Panel, Step2Panel, Step3Panel

+**M03-A04**
+Zach Carson: Worked on the LoginGUI, the user authentication function, and the DatabaseConnector class.